civicrm/civicrm-dev-docs/docs/framework/resources.md

 ## Introduction

-Resources such as Javascript files or inline scripts or CSS Style directives are added to various Regions on the page.
-The method of altering or adding content to regions is using the [Regions Manager](https://wiki.civicrm.org/confluence/display/CRMDOC/Region+Reference).
-This guide focuses on the Resource Manger which is a wrapper around the Region Manager.

-iResources can be static files such as images, stylesheets or JavaScript files, or dynamically generated inline scripts and stylesheet, or JavaScript variables.
-Some resources require special handling in the HTML header region.
-As of CiviCRM 4.2, the class `CRM_Core_Resources` is available for linking resources and managing the HTML HEAD – this API works for both CiviCRM core as well as extensions.
+The *resources* subsystem supports loading Javascript code, CSS code, or image data.
+Most resources are static files bundled with CiviCRM.
+However, resources can also be external scripts, inline code-fragments, or dynamically-generated files.
+As of CiviCRM 4.2, the class `CRM_Core_Resources` manages these resources.
+This API works for both CiviCRM core as well as extensions.

-!!!note
+!!! note "Resources and Regions"
+    The HTML output for any CiviCRM page is divided into regions, such as the `html-header` or `page-footer`.
+When you add a resource, it must be added to some region.
+See also: [Region Reference](https://wiki.civicrm.org/confluence/display/CRMDOC/Region+Reference)

+    Most regions have a fairly consistent operation.
+However, the HTML `<HEAD>` may have special constraints or interactions with the CMS environment.
+This is discussed in greater depth in [HTML Header Region](https://wiki.civicrm.org/confluence/display/CRMDOC/HTML+Header+Region).

+!!! note "Resources and Extensions"
-The following examples assume that you wish to use resources provided by the extension "com.example.foo".
+    The following examples assume that you wish to use resources provided by the extension `com.example.foo`.
 To use resources from your own extension, substitute appropriately.
+To use files provided by CiviCRM core, use the placeholder `civicrm`.

+!!! note "Resources and CMS Plugins"
-To use files provided by CiviCRM core, use the placeholder "civicrm".
-If you are working outside CiviCRM Core or natvie extensions, You can still use the REsource Manager but you will need to ensure that CiviCRM is bootsrapped.
-See [Bootstraping guide](/framework/bootstrap/) for more information.
+    If you are working outside CiviCRM Core or native extensions, you can still use `CRM_Core_Resources`, but you will need to ensure that CiviCRM is bootsrapped.
+See also: [Bootstraping guide](/framework/bootstrap/).

 ## Javascript

-The following examples Javascript into the page footer.
+The following examples load Javascript into the page footer.
 This is the default region, and is a good place to put scripts that are not needed on every page of the website.
-Note if your adding a jQuery Plugin or similar you will need to add that to the HTML HEAD region.
+Note: if you're adding a jQuery Plugin or similar, you will need to add that to the HTML HEAD region.

 Language | Example | Example code |
 --- | --- | --- |